Ecosystem @ Molecule + VitaDAO with product, design and dev background exploring decentralized science and longevity.

 My giving philosophy: “My case for donating to small, new efforts”

-I think the average donor has very little impact when they donate to big, established efforts in traditional philanthropy, such as Greenpeace or efforts such as Against malaria in effective altruism.
+I think the average donor has very little impact when they donate to big, established efforts in traditional philanthropy.
 I think the biggest impact comes from the equivalent of angel investing, but for funding novel philanthropic initiatives that could potentially be extremely impactful in relevant cause areas, but are underexplored and underfunded.

-On reflection for myself, donating in the first few months of the project’s existence to projects such as Ocean Cleanup, NewScience or Taimaka was probably much more impactful than donating to big, established efforts.
-I would also recommend novel, potentially impactful initiatives to other donors and foundations for funding.
-Once a billionaire or big foundation is funding a project, it probably doesn’t require your donations anymore.
+On reflection for myself, donating in the first few months of the project’s existence to small initatives was probably much more impactful than donating to big, established efforts.
+Once someone with orders of magnitude more resources is actively funding a project, it probably doesn’t require your donations anymore.

 Chronology of what I thought was worth supporting (with a range of small amounts)